- N is the cause of a few:

-N's Farewell theme.
+- His Farewell theme.
 It even has some parts that sound like the Mother 3 Love Theme and A Letter From You, My Sweet from the same game.
 The entire scene it plays over- when he bids one last farewell to the player and thanks them for helping him find the truth- is pretty touching as well for a Pokémon game.
 It could also be happy, because he's off to finally see the world for himself and find his own purpose in life.

-Likewise, N's playroom gives a rather disturbing and heartbreaking vibe.
+- N's playroom gives a rather disturbing and heartbreaking vibe.
 It has an eerie, childish remix of his theme playing in the background.
 Whether it's more disturbing or heartbreaking is probably up to the player, but there's something very sad about reading the text about all the toys which were just recently played with, even though N is an adult.
 It really drives home how isolated he's been his whole life.
 When you combine this with the psychological Fridge Horror of Ghetsis' emotional manipulation, it makes you pity N more than any other character in the whole franchise.

 - A sort of meta example, but Nintendo has said on record that Black and White were a "re-visioning" of the series.
 They wanted to capture the original feel of the very first games, as if you were starting all over again.
 And then you get songs like these where the wave of nostalgia just threatens to let the waterworks loose.
 The first time that music plays, when Bianca's father appears at Nimbasa City to try and take her home...
 For Bianca fans, it's an especially depressing moment.

-- The girl asking you to ride the ferris wheel with her in Autumn, feeling depressed knowing that summer is over and all her friends are at school or on journeys.
+- The girl asking you to ride the Ferris wheel with her in Autumn, feeling depressed knowing that summer is over and all her friends are at school or on journeys.
 Once actually riding the wheel with her, she begins to stutter with sadness and asks to sit next to you until the wheel descends.

 - Yamask.
 It was once human.
 It's deeply depressed that it isn't."Each of them carries a mask that used to be its face when it was human.
 Sometimes they look at it and cry."

-It gets worse.
-In the free 3DS app "Pokédex 3D", if you manage to get Yamask downloaded from the internet, chances increase if you scanned its AR marker earlier, you can press A to initiate its animation.
+- In the free 3DS app "Pokédex 3D", if you manage to get Yamask downloaded from the internet, chances increase if you scanned its AR marker earlier, you can press A to initiate its animation.
 It takes the mask it holds, lifts it up, and looks at it.
 It appears to be in joy, but you can tell that it's apparently faking happiness.

-How about Alder and his dead Pokemon?
-Throughout the game you only hear bits about it, but after the Elite Four is beaten, you get pretty much the whole story of Alder and his Pokemon when you meet him atop Celestial Tower, and that's where it reaches full Tear Jerker status.
+- How about Alder and his dead Pokémon?
+Throughout the game, you only hear bits about it, but after the Elite Four is beaten, you get pretty much the whole story of Alder and his Pokemon when you meet him atop Celestial Tower, and that's where it reaches full Tear Jerker status.
 Why's Alder there, you ask?
 That's where his Pokemon was buried.
 And he rings the bell there... to comfort its spirit.